 The observant reader will notice that there is a missing “green” connection in the above diagram, that between the first and third relay.
 It exists, along with all of the 50 million odd connections.
 It is omitted as it clutters the diagram while we focus on the OP’s use of circuits.

 The infrastructure elements are the Directory Authorities with their information service about all of the relays, and the relays themselves with their pre-existing secure communication channels to every other relay.

 The process of building a circuit using the default of three relays is careful and sequential.
 The OP regularly asks the Directory Authorities for the latest picture of the Tor network and its relays so that the OP has accurate information at hand to use for interacting with the relays.

 Circuit construction begins with the first relay, the "guard" node (a relay).

 The "guard" relay is preferentially reused.
 This is a trade off against the Sibil Attacks which were discussed in part 2.
 The idea is that long standing relays are less likely to be compromised, as "rogue" relays will be discovered and ejected as nodes in the network.
 This is a difficult compromise and there is no perfect solution.
 Power is delivered to the end user.
-You can delete your 'state' file and force Tor to generate a new random but 'near by' from a network perspective first relay, should you wish.
+You can delete your 'state' file and force Tor to generate a new random first relay, should you wish.
 For a discussion of the complexity of policy choices behind the use of Guard nodes, see this article from TorProject.
 The article references three recent, at the time of publication, academic papers on guard node policy tradeoffs.
 A simple observation which one can make is how seriously the Tor community take these discussions.

 The OP begins the process of circuit creation by contacting the guard node.
 The first thing that needs to be established is the TLS encrypted transport.
 Recall, all of the relays already have this with each other, but the Onion Proxy is not a relay.
 It runs on your computer automatically whenever you start or stop TBB (or do so manually).